astriaorg/docs/docs/overview/components/composer.md

 # The Astria Composer
+- abstraction over mev supply chain
+- naively a gas station

+As a sequencing layer, Astria is designed to provide lazy sequencing for multiple rollups.
+This requires abstracting rollup-specific order flow via the sequencer network's transactions, which operate on opaque bytes that are not executed.
+By remaining agnostic to rollup-specific transaction formats, the sequencer network is able to provide a robust MEV supply chain for rollups built on top of it.

+This

 To use a rollup on Astria, users need to somehow submit rollup transactions as sequencer transactions to the sequencer network.
 However, this requires having